ShehabCE/shehabce.github.io/_posts/2019-01-24-Red-Black-Trees.markdown

 <hr>

 <h2>RBT Delete </h2>
 Deleting a node in a RBT is slightly more complicated than inserting a node in a RBT.
+I will not cover it in detail here, but the idea is similar to how we perform RBT Insert.

+We perform a traditional BST delete + RBT FixUp, and FixUp refers to either rotation or recoloring of the nodes to preserve the properties of a RBT.

 <hr>